it-at-m/refarch-templates/docs/getting-started.md

 ## Getting the templates

-There are two different ways on how to get started with using the templates.
+There are two different ways on how to get started with the templates.
 Which variant to use depends on whether you want to create a completely new project or add new components to an existing code repository.

 ### Variant 1: Use GitHub template mechanism